Mike's Fancy Cheese

-Mikes Fancy Cheese is a cheese-making business based in Northern Ireland, run by a qualified cheesemaker with experience at some of the UK’s leading dairies.
+Mike's Fancy Cheese is an award-winning cheese-making business based in Northern Ireland, run by a qualified cheesemaker with experience at some of the UK’s leading dairies.

-I plan to start my business producing a single type of raw milk, artisanal, blue cheese from a single herd of award-winning Holstein-Friesian cows based in Newtownards, County Down.
+We are producing and selling Northern Ireland's first and only raw milk blue cheese called Young Buck.
+It is produced from a single herd of award-winning Holstein-Friesian cows based in Newtownards, County Down.

 I believe in the values of small production by many.

-I want to create an unhomogenised product of which I can be very proud, rooted in Northern Ireland but sold across the UK (and eventually internationally).
+I have created an unhomogenised product of which I can be very proud, rooted in Northern Ireland but sold across the UK (and eventually internationally).

-I plan to make the cheese and sell it direct to the public, whilst showing them every aspect of the cheese-making process.
-By doing this I hope to instil a pride for Northern Irish produce and create a culture of secondary production and adding value to our great raw products.
+I am making cheese and sell it direct to the public, whilst showing them every aspect of the cheese-making process.
+By doing this I hope to instill a pride for Northern Irish produce and create a culture of secondary production and adding value to our great raw products.

-I plan to pay our farmer a very fair price for his milk, enabling him to produce the best quality milk from very well-kept cows.
+I pay our farmer a very fair price for his milk, enabling him to produce the best quality milk from very well-kept cows.

 At the proposed cheese-tasting events I will show people the array of tastes that can be made from the same raw ingredient and show them the joy of tastes and textures of cheese.